Information-Theoretic Storage Cost in Sentence Comprehension: Experiments and Results

 \subsubsection{Data}

-Natural Stories~\citep{futrell-etal-2021} consists of 10 naturalistic narratives and 10,245 words.
-We use self-paced reading (SPR) times from 181 native English speakers~\citep{futrell-etal-2021} and A-Maze reading times from 95 native English speakers~\citep{boyce-levy-2023}.
-OneStop~\citep{berzak-etal-2025onestop} consists of 10 articles and 35,162 words with eye-tracking data from 180 native English speakers (the ``ordinary reading'' sub-portion is used).
+Natural Stories~\citep{futrell-etal-2021} consists of 10 naturalistic narratives and 10,256 words.
+We use self-paced reading (SPR) times from 181 native English speakers~\citep{futrell-etal-2021} and A-Maze reading times\footnote{A-Maze is a variant of the Maze task \citep{forster2009maze}, in which, at each sentence position, participants must choose between a ``true'' next-word continuation and a distractor.
+Choice times are taken as a proxy for incremental processing times.} from 95 native English speakers~\citep{boyce-levy-2023}.
+OneStop~\citep{berzak-etal-2025onestop} consists of 10 articles and 35,181 words with eye-tracking data from 180 native English speakers (the ``ordinary reading'' sub-portion is used).
 Following standard practice, we examine three eye-tracking measures: first-pass duration (FPD), the sum of all fixations from first entering a region until the first exit in either direction; go-past duration (GPD), the sum of all fixations until the first exit to the right; and total fixation duration (TFD), the sum of all fixations in a region, including re-reading.

 We apply several preprocessing steps.
 For all datasets, we exclude the first and last words of each sentence and any words containing punctuation.
-For the Natural Stories, we apply different criteria for each task.
+For Natural Stories, we apply different criteria for each task.
 For self-paced reading, we follow \citet{futrell-etal-2021} by excluding reading times shorter than 100 ms or longer than 3,000 ms, as well as participants with low comprehension accuracy (fewer than 5$/$6 correct).
-For the A-maze task, participants with less than 80\% accuracy are excluded~\citep{boyce-levy-2023}.
-Regarding the OneStop data, we remove trials from the practice phase and durations outside the 0--2,000 ms range.
+For the A-Maze task, participants with less than 80\% accuracy are excluded~\citep{boyce-levy-2023}.